btbytes/SilkHomeAssignment/README.md

 ## Running

-All the programs have sensible defaults, and you have to set only the configruation.
+All the programs have sensible defaults, and you have to set only the configuration.
 Copy `config.toml.sample` to `config.toml` and set the values.
 The `project` key corresponds to the Jira Project.

 The three functionalities are provided as three script entry points: